 The center of mass of the Earth would then be the origin of an ideal inertial frame with coordinate axes attached to the unrotating Earth.
 The inertial frame can also be described as the center-of-mass (CM) inertial frame of the Earth.

-You do NOT need for the point to be the center of mass of any object and usually you would NOT call such Earth surface inertial frames CM inertial frames even they were actually CM inertial frames.
+You do NOT need for the point to be the center of mass of any object and usually you would NOT call such Earth surface inertial frames CM inertial frames even if they were actually CM inertial frames.

 For an example of a picturesque piece of Earth surface (but NOT an ideal one), see the figure below (local link / general link: alpine_tundra.html).